Need a schedule of condition? Get a fee proposal the same working day.

 Schedule of Condition for a Commercial Lease

 A schedule of condition for a commercial leaseis a dated, professionally prepared record of the premises at the start of the lease.
-Combined with correctly drafted lease wording, it limits the tenant's repairing obligation so that the premises do not need to be returned at lease end in a better condition than recorded at the start of the term.
+Combined with correctly drafted lease wording, it is intended to limit the tenant's repairing obligation so the premises do not need to be returned at lease end in a better condition than recorded at the start of the term.

-For tenants taking older, previously occupied, or operationally complex commercial premises, a schedule of condition is routinely the single most cost-effective document prepared during lease negotiation.
+For tenants taking older, previously occupied, or operationally complex commercial premises, a schedule of condition can be one of the most valuable documents prepared during lease negotiation.
+A good schedule can help avoid tens of thousands of pounds of disputed exposure on a smaller office, hundreds of thousands on medium-sized premises, and can be critical evidence where large commercial claims reach seven figures or run into the millions.
 It sits alongside the schedule of condition service and the dilapidations surveyor service at the other end of the lease.

 What It Is